Did you know?

 Where to stay

+You'll find Taung in a rural area on the N18 between Vryburg and Jan Kempdorp.
 In addition to local guest houses and B&Bs, you can opt for a traditional South African home stay with members of the Batswana tribe at the Buxton and Manthe villages.

 The Cultural Calabash is an annual arts and culture festival that takes place at the Mmabana Taung Cultural Centre in September.
 The district municipality also hosts an annual heritage event around the Taung Heritage Route on 24 September in conjunction with local archaeological experts.